 Football – $4,725,000

-Gus Malzahn is currently the head coach of football at Auburn University, where he has held the position since 2013.
+Gus Malzahn is currently the head coach of football for the Auburn University Tigers, holding that position since 2013.
 Malzahn began his career as an assistant coach at Hughes High School in Hughes, Arkansas in 1991, going to two other high schools before coming to college ball at the University of Arkansas in 2006.
 He then worked as an assistant coach at the University of Tulsa, and even Auburn, before landing his first head coaching job at Arkansas State University in 2012 (for only one season), where he lead the team to a Sun Belt Conference Championship title.

 Malzahn became famous in his first year at Auburn for pulling off a huge single-season team turnaround.
 Malzahn had inherited a losing team from the previous coach, Gene Chizik, who in their 2012–13 season saw the team’s worst results in 60 years, finishing 3–9, with a perfect 0–8 in SEC conference play.
 After Malzahn took over in 2013, the team showed remarkable improvement.
 In his first season there, Malzahn’s Tigers finished with a 12–2 record that included an Iron Bowl upset victory over Alabama, which ended in one of the most memorable game-winning plays in recent years.
 That same year, Malzahn lead the team to an SEC Championship victory over Missouri.
 The team also made it to the BCS National Championship that year, though they lost to Florida State.